J. A. Stapleton

 J. A. Stapleton's picture

-His novels are currently in the editing stage.
-The Detective Lacey series span four books set in Los Angeles between December 1941 and September 1949.
+His Detective Lacey novels are being edited.
+The series span four books set in Los Angeles between December 1941 and September 1949, combining the historical milestones of the era with fictional crime cases.
 His literary influences are Ian Fleming, Lee Child, Michael Connelly, Raymond Chandler and James Ellroy.

 My stories